‘Life jacket lottery’: 3 have drowned while paddleboarding this year in Washington

 In 2017, according to Coast Guard figures, there were 11 total paddleboard fatalities in the entire country, 10 from drowning.
 Ten years earlier, when the sport was new, there were none.

-This year, there have already been three in Washington.
+This year, there already have been three in Washington.
 All involved people who drowned while not wearing life vests.

 That’s a fraction of the fatalities involving people in canoes and open motorboat accidents, but the trend is there.